top of page

 PAUL

-Paul Barson has been in the Guelph theatre scene for over 10 years now, starting as an actor and more recently moving into Producing and Directing.
+Paul Barson has been in the Guelph theatre scene for over 15 years now, starting as an actor and more recently moving into Producing and Directing.
 Paul has directed DTP's An Act Of God and All New People and starred in God Of Carnage.
-Paul is currently Executive Directing Royal City Musical Productions' All Together Now! which will be on stage November 12th at the Fergus Grand Theatre.
-Paul is also the front man for Burlington country-rock outfit, The Vanishers.
+Paul currently sits on the boards of the Guelph Arts Council, Guelph Fringe Festival and Royal City Musical Productions.
+Paul is also the front man for local fun-rock band, The Outlasters.
 Paul's highlight performance was when he played John McCrae in the City of Guelph's production of A Night In Flanders.